-While most artists begin as performers and then shift into record producing and other ventures, Williams did them simultaneously.
+While most artists begin as performers and then shift into record producing and other ventures, Pharrell Williams did them simultaneously.

-His involvement with The Neptunes in the 1990s and then N.E.R.D. in the 2000s led gradually to a solo career in the following decade.
+His involvement with the Neptunes in the 1990s and then N.E.R.D. in the 2000s gradually led to a solo career in the following decade.

 His most recognizable tune, “Happy,” was featured on the Despicable Me 2 soundtrack and got major radio play in consecutive months and years.